Deoxyribonuclease: Mechanism

-DNase I Mechanism
+Mechanism of DNase I

 DNase I predominantly targets double-stranded DNA, and to a lesser extent, some single-stranded DNA for cleavage.
 DNase I catalyzes nonspecific DNA cleavage by nicking phosphodiester linkages in one of the strands.
 Its cleavage site lies between the 3′-oxygen atom and the adjacent phosphorus atom, yielding 3′-hydroxyl and 5′-phosphoryl oligonucleotides with inversion of configuration at the phosphorus.
 The DNase enzyme relies on the presence of a divalent cation, which is usually Ca^{2+}, for proper function.
 The active site of DNase I includes two histidine residues (His134 and His252) and two acidic residues (Glu78 and Asp 212), all of which are critical for the general acid-base catalysis of phosphodiester bonds.

-DNase II Mechanism
+Mechanism of DNase II

 Deoxyribonuclease II (DNase II) is also known as acid deoxyribonuclease because it has optimal activity in the low pH environment of lysosomes where it is typically found in higher eukaryotes.
 Some forms of recombinant DNase II display a high level of activity in low pH in the absence of divalent metal ions, similar to eukaryotic DNase II.
 Unlike DNase I, DNase II cleaves the phosphodiester bond between the 5'-oxygen atom and the adjacent phosphorus atom, yielding 3΄-phosphorylated and 5΄-hydroxyl nucleotides.